matban666/restful-booker-playwright/README.md

 ## Todo
 - Admin credentials to be stored in a secure location
-- Tidy room-booking.spec.ts
+- booking-list.ts, message-list.ts, room-list.ts comonality should be refactored using templates/generics
-- Room booking is also a bit flaky
+- Some tests are a bit flakey due to react components not loading in a timeley manner
-- Make sure there is enoug info in the errors
+- Some of the playwright errors don't give useful information - see if this can be improved
 - Switch between staging and production
 - Get the github action working